On-line predictive linear regression: Appendix F: Foundational issues

-Repetitive structures might be a relatively awkward half-way definition between on-line compression models (see \citealt{vovk/etal:2005book}) and the definition involving only the forward functions $F_n$ and the ``uniform'' measure $L$ on $\Omega^{\infty}$ (the Lebesgue measure in the case of the MA model and the Gauss linear model with fixed explanatory variables, the counting measure in the case of the de Finetti model, and the product of the Lebesgue and counting measures in the case of the Gauss--de Finetti model).
+Repetitive structures might be a relatively awkward half-way definition between on-line compression models (see \cite{vovk/etal:2005book}) and the definition involving only the forward functions $F_n$ and the ``uniform'' measure $L$ on $\Zeta^{\infty}$ (the Lebesgue measure in the case of the MVA model and the Gauss linear model with fixed explanatory variables, the counting measure in the case of the IID model, and the product of the Lebesgue and counting measures in the case of the IID--Gauss model).
 There are no conditions of consistency, but it is required that the pre-image of each one-element set under $S_n$ should have a finite $L$-measure.
 The conditional probability distributions $P_n$ can be extracted from $L$ by conditioning.

 For the Gauss linear model, the conditional distributions are uniform in the following sense (typical of the examples in this paper, and in general of the theory of repetitive structures).
 Let $s\in\Sigma_n$.
 Choose a bounded open set in $(\bbbr^K\times\bbbr)^n$ containing $S_n^{-1}(s)$ (the latter will always be a compact set in all our examples, so such a bounded open set always exists); let $L$ be the Lebesgue measure on that bounded open set normalized to become a probability distribution.
-Then $P_n$ is the conditional distribution of $ (\omega_1,\ldots,\omega_n) = (\mathbf{x}_1,y_1,\ldots,\mathbf{x}_n,y_n) $ generated from $L$ given that $S_n(\omega_1,\ldots,\omega_n)=s$.
+Then $P_n$ is the conditional distribution of $ (\zeta_1,\ldots,\zeta_n) = (\mathbf{x}_1,y_1,\ldots,\mathbf{x}_n,y_n) $ generated from $L$ given that $S_n(\zeta_1,\ldots,\zeta_n)=s$.
 It is easy to see that this definition does not depend on the choice of the bounded open set and that all three requirements from the definition of repetitive structures are satisfied.

-For the MA model, the conditional distributions $P_n$ are uniform in the same sense as for the Gauss linear repetitive structure.
-It is clear that the MA statistical model agrees with the MA repetitive structure.
+For the MVA model, the conditional distributions $P_n$ are uniform in the same sense as for the Gauss linear repetitive structure.
+It is clear that the MVA statistical model agrees with the MVA repetitive structure.